 Use this for goods imported into a country from outside that country.

-Examples: • goods imported into the UK from outside the UK
+- Goods imported into the UK from outside the UK

-• goods imported into the EU from outside the EU
+- Goods imported into the EU from outside the EU

 Purchases